Club Adventures Logo

 Budapest - Home-cooked meal

-Hit three of Central Europe’s big cities; Prague, Vienna and Budapest.
-With your locally-based leader on hand and plenty of free time to explore at your own pace, you'll get to know all of the best spots and learn plenty of locals-only knowledge.
+Travel through three of Central Europe’s big cities – Prague, Vienna and Budapest.
+Join your local leader on walking tours of each city, visit landmarks and enjoy free time to explore at your own pace.

-Toast to your epic adventure with a home-cooked Hungarian feast on your final evening.
-You'll be invited into a local family's home where they'll teach you traditional recipes and you'll get a chance to taste your creations at dinner.
+Toast to your epic adventure with a home-cooked Hungarian feast on your last night.
+Be invited into a local family's home, learn traditional recipes and enjoy these dishes for dinner!

-Join a local guide in the south Bohemian town of Cesky Krumlov and learn about the town’s history and thriving folk culture.
-After all, there’s no one better to show you around than the people that live there.
+Join a local guide in the south Bohemian town of Cesky Krumlov and discover the town’s history and thriving folk culture.

 Atrium Fashion Hotel, Csokonai street 14 , Budapest, HUNGARY, Phone: +36 12990777